deepspw/Project-2/README.md

 ## How to use

-Connect to your PostgreSQL DB and run the command \i tournament.sql to execute the schema.
+Setup your PostgreSQL database with the schema provided by running :
+"psql -f tournament.sql" in your console.
 Use the module by importing it into your python scripts. tournament_test.py gives a general test of the functions in the module which is part of the assessment.